Skip to main content

 1. Select the Resources tab and click Edit.

-2. Add the appropriate resource credentials for each defined environment.
+2. Add the appropriate resource credentials for each defined resource environment.

 Configuring environment resources

-You can switch between environments configured with resources directly from the App IDE.
-Users with edit or admin access can also switch environments in preview mode.
-You cannot switch to an environment that is not configured with a required resource.
+You can switch between resource environments directly from the app IDE.
+Users with edit or admin access can also switch resource environments in preview mode.
+You cannot switch to a resource environment that is not configured with a required resource.

-Switching environments automatically reloads the app to use the appropriate resources and credentials.
-If your resource requires authentication, users must re-authenticate the first time they switch to a different environment.
-Retool then stores separate access tokens for each environment.
+Switching resource environments automatically reloads the app to use the appropriate resources and credentials.
+If your resource requires authentication, users must re-authenticate the first time they switch to a different resource environment.
+Retool then stores separate access tokens for each resource environment.

 Use specific environments across apps